 The most common way to treat GERD is through pharmaceutical treatment.
 Proton pump inhibitors, PPI drugs, are proven to be the most efficient non-surgical treatment for GERD, even though they only treat the symptoms and not the cause – reflux with lower acidity is still present.
 Also 59% of the drug users experience heartburn now and then.11 This is probably the reason why the cancer risk with Barrett’s esophagus is not reduced by drug therapy.12

 Since the 1950’s the standard surgical treatment of GERD has been the fundoplication procedure, even though side effects are common.
 This procedure is when the top part of the stomach is wrapped around the ring muscle closing between the stomach and esophagus, the lower esophageal sphincter (LES).
 Other surgeries, radiofrequency treatment, or several different endoscopic procedures have proven less effective and are not used much.
-One relative new treatment is the Linx System, which is a magnetic band that compresses the LES to support the closing.

 The substantial size of this treatment field can be concluded from the annual drug consumption of USD 24 billion in 2010.14 Yet only 1 out of 9 drug consumers become completely symptom free, thus there is a large need for a complication-free surgical procedure.